hadamard-2/solar-challenge-week1/README.md

 # Solar Data Discovery
-- a challenge is focused on understanding, exploring, and analyzing solar farm data found in Benin, Sierra Leone, and Togo
+a challenge focused on understanding, exploring, and analyzing solar farm data found in Benin, Sierra Leone, and Togo

 ## Setting Up